 No. Just because a cleanser has a low pH doesn’t mean it is good.
 This is because pH is not the only factor that makes a cleanser good or bad.

 The formulation of the cleanser is essential.
-Study shows that a cleanser’s pH does not guarantee that it is mild to the skin.
+Studies show that a cleanser’s pH does not guarantee that it is mild to the skin.

 Moreover, although they won’t strip your skin of its moisture barrier, some low-pH cleansers may not cleanse it well enough, leaving dirt, sweat, and bacteria-filled pores.
 Not only could this result in more breakouts, but it also means that your skin isn’t ready to absorb all the beneficial ingredients of products you apply afterward.